Skip to main content

 Registration

-For high-throughput event sourcing scenarios, Dispatch provides IZeroAllocEventSerializer which uses Span<byte> and ArrayPool<byte> to eliminate allocations during serialization.
+For high-throughput event sourcing scenarios, IEventSerializer provides Span-based overloads via EventSerializerExtensions that use ArrayPool<byte> to minimize allocations during serialization.

 When to Use